 The founder of Zen, Bodhidharma (Damo) created this Qigong because the monks were suffering from the same problems we suffer from today.
 They were sitting for long periods of time and this was weakening their body.
 Of course, they weren't sitting in offices in front of computers.
 They were sitting in temples in meditation in their quest to gain enlightenment.
 A Shaolin Monk took 8 of the most effective movements from the longer Qigong that Damo created for the Shaolin monks and called it The 8 Treasures.
 It's also called 8 Brocades or Ba Buan Jin.

-Using my book and the DVD together means that you can see the movement and you can also read a break down of the movement so you can learn it effectively.
-I've had many students who trained with my book and DVD and then came to me for a private session to check it they're practicing correctly.
+I teach the 8 Treasures Qigong in my streaming course Longevity Qigong. means that you can see the movement and you can also read a break down of the movement so you can learn it effectively.
+I've had many students who trained online and then came to me for a private session to check it they're practicing correctly.
 This gives me an opportunity to see if the book and DVD are an effective teaching method and I'm pleased to say they are because my student's training is correct.

 It's no different than following a recipe (my students tell me, I've never read a cookery book in my life).
-As long as you follow the instructions, you can learn from my book and DVD very effectively.
+As long as you follow the instructions, you can learn very effectively.

 The biggest challenge in learning from home is not whether you're doing it correctly but staying motivated.
 Can you imagine not drinking coffee?
 Or brushing your teeth?
 Or taking your clothes off before you go to bed?
 This is because all of these things are a habit for you.